Fujifilm X-T20 vs Nikon D750

-The Fujifilm X-T20 and the Nikon D750 are two digital cameras that were announced, respectively, in January 2017 and September 2014.
+The Fujifilm X-T20 and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2014.
 The X-T20 is a mirrorless interchangeable lens camera, while the D750 is a DSLR.
-The cameras are based on an APS-C (X-T20) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
+The cameras are based on an APS-C (X-T20) and a full frame (D750) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably larger (63 percent) than the Fujifilm X-T20.
 Moreover, the D750 is substantially heavier (96 percent) than the X-T20.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T20) and the Nikon Lens Catalog (D750).
 Mirrorless cameras, such as the Fujifilm X-T20, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.